dieterich-lab/rp-bp/docs/source/faq.rst

 Why is the ORF label not consistent with the host transcript?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In some cases, the ORF label may not be consistent with the host transcript, as reported by the ORF "id" (*transcript_seqname:start-end:strand*).
-To resolve such seemingly incoherent assignments, compatible transcripts are reported for each ORF in *<genome_name>.orfs-labels.annotated[.orf_note].tab.gz* and shown in the prediction dashboard, see :ref:`apps`.
+To resolve such seemingly incoherent assignments, compatible transcripts are reported for each ORF in *<genome_name>.orfs-labels.annotated[.orf_note].tab.gz* and shown in the prediction dashboard, see :ref:`rpbp_genome`.

 .. _q4:

 I have my own alignments, can I use **Rp-Bp**?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The short answer is yes.
 The pipeline is designed to handle all steps from raw FASTQ files up to the final list of translated Ribo-seq ORFs, but you can start the pipeline from any step.
-Check the tutorial :ref:`existing-alignment`.
+Check the tutorial :ref:`existing_alignment`.

 .. _q5: